-At Rayne Water Systems, we believe it’s not enough to just match our customers’ to the right equipment for their needs, but to educate them on how it works, and how a particular water treatment device will improve their situation.
+At Rayne of the Valley, we believe it’s not enough to just match our customers’ to the right equipment for their needs, but to educate them on how it works, and how a particular water treatment device will improve their situation.
 We’ve often been asked by our clients exactly how their water softener works, and whether it’s a good investment in the long run.
 Knowing this information will not only give you insight into water treatment, but will also keep you on your toes when less-than-reputable dealers come around offering seemingly magical water treatment products that have no foundation in science.

 How Ion Exchange Water Softening Works

 As we explained in an earlier post, what we’re doing when we soften water is removing the dissolved hardness minerals in the water, most commonly calcium carbonate.
 The softening process most commonly used by the water treatment industry for removing dissolved hardness minerals—for reasons of effectiveness, affordability, and reliability—is ion exchange water softening.
 In ion exchange softening, a water-tight tank is filled with a certain amount of tiny, sand-colored ion-exchange resin beads.
 These resin beads have the opposite electrical charge as the dissolved minerals in the water, and when the hard water water passes across the surface of those beads, the dissolved mineral ions are attracted to the surface of the beads, exchanging places with sodium or potassium ions originally located on the surface of those beads.